tailwindlabs/tailwindcss-intellisense/packages/vscode-tailwindcss/README.md

 Reveal the language server log panel.
 This command is only available when there is an active language server instance.

-### `Tailwind CSS: Sort Classes in Selection`
+### `Tailwind CSS: Sort Selection` (pre-release)

-Treat the current selection(s) as a list of classes and sort them based on [our recommended class order](https://tailwindcss.com/blog/automatic-class-sorting-with-prettier#how-classes-are-sorted).
+When a list of CSS classes is selected this command can be used to sort them in [the same order that Tailwind orders them in your CSS](https://tailwindcss.com/blog/automatic-class-sorting-with-prettier#how-classes-are-sorted).
 This command is only available when the current document belongs to an active Tailwind project and the `tailwindcss` version is `3.0.0` or greater.

 ## Extension Settings